-• Students are expected to use their personal laptops for testing purposes.
+- Students are expected to use their personal laptops for testing purposes.
 It is the student's responsibility to bring his or her computer fully charged to class with a method to charge their laptop, if needed, during the exam process.
 If the student is having computer difficulties, it is the student's responsibility to contact the course chair at least one hour before the start of the exam.
 For computer-based exams, students will be provided with a piece of paper to use as a worksheet during the exam.
 Students must return the paper before leaving the exam room.
-Students will be expected to show faculty they have

-- closed out of the online exam environment before leaving the room.
-Calculators will be accessible in the online testing platform or will be provided at the time of the exam. - Students will be responsible to download and use the security application as specified per individual courses. - In the event that computer-based exams are not used, students will use pencils and calculators provided. - Once students have started the testing process, they must complete the examination before leaving the testing environment. - Personal belongings are not allowed in the testing environment (including cellphones). - A student leaving the testing environment for any reason will not be permitted to return, and the test will be considered complete. - Any communication of exam content by any form is construed as academic dishonesty.
+Students will be expected to show faculty they have closed out of the online exam environment before leaving the room.
+Calculators will be accessible in the online testing platform. - Students will be responsible to download and use the security application as specified per individual courses. - Once students have started the testing process, they must complete the examination before leaving the testing environment.
+If a student leaves the testing environment, the test will be considered complete. - Personal belongings are not allowed in the testing environment (including cellphones). - Any communication of exam content by any form is construed as academic dishonesty.